 - Unsupported physical examination whereby the specialist conducts the examination

 Again, similar to the above, though in this circumstance there is no one physically present.
 The specialist in this circumstance make visual observation and guides the ‘patient ‘ to undertake movements for virtual assessment of tenderness, gait and other necessary observations that are required to be addressed to determine a claim, required payment (from insurer), resolve the particular dispute and or support the claimant back to work / functioning capacity.

-OMB solicitors works closely with health care providers to ensure that you are the centre of care and your workers compensation claim or personal injury matter is a smooth experience.
-We here at OMB will ensure that you are provided with the best available treatment providers and, if needed, your independent medical assessment is conducted within the comfort of your own home.
+OMB Goal Coast solicitors work closely with health care providers to ensure that you are the centre of care and your workers compensation claim or personal injury matter is a smooth experience.
+We here at OMB Solicitors will ensure that you are provided with the best available treatment providers and, if needed, your independent medical assessment is conducted within the comfort of your own home.